 November 14 of every year is globally recognised as ‘World Diabetes Day’ and it is aimed at creating awareness on the rising cases of diabetes around the world.
+If you know anyone who has diabetes then make sure you’re there for them, offer them support when they need to, be there for them for any medical appointments.
+It’s a small gesture that goes a long way.

 I came to know most things about diabetes at a very young age because someone close to me suffered from it…my Mum, and i was involved in her daily life activities from childhood up till when i left home.